-My name is Chloe Tomlinson, and I am asking for your vote for Vermont State Representative.
+My name is Chloe Tomlinson, and I am State Representative-Elect for Chittenden-21.

 I have a deep love for everything Vermont, from the Green Mountains to the flowing rivers to the profound sense of community that so many Vermonters share.